Which Of The Following Statements About Cycloaddition Reactions Is True

 Truth: Generally True, but with Exceptions.

 Cycloaddition reactions are typically concerted, meaning that all bond-forming and bond-breaking steps occur simultaneously in a single transition state.
-This concertedness leads to high stereospecificity, where the stereochemistry of the reactants is preserved in the product.
-However, some cycloadditions may proceed through stepwise mechanisms under specific conditions.
-For instance, certain [2+2] cycloadditions can proceed via a diradical intermediate, leading to a loss of stereochemical information.
+Here's a good example: certain [2+2] cycloadditions can proceed via a diradical intermediate, leading to a loss of stereochemical information.
+Consider this: this concertedness leads to high stereospecificity, where the stereochemistry of the reactants is preserved in the product.
+On the flip side, some cycloadditions may proceed through stepwise mechanisms under specific conditions.
 The stepwise mechanism is more likely to occur when the reaction involves highly polarized or charged species.

 Statement 3: Diels-Alder Reactions Only Work with Dienes in the S-Trans Conformation